 Dr Wong is actively involved in the management of children with complex respiratory and sleep disorders, and helped to set up the multidisciplinary Neuromuscular Clinic in KKH.
 She was appointed KKH Service Chief in the SingHealth- Duke Sleep Centre in 2017.

 Dr Wong participates actively in local and international conferences and has authored several publications in peer-reviewed journals.
 With a passion in promoting the importance of good sleep in child health, Dr Wong contributes regularly to public forums and parenting magazines.

 As a recognition for work excellence and her dedication to patients, Dr Wong was awarded the SingHealth Outstanding Medical Officer Award in 2004, and the KKH Service from the Heart Award in 2014.

 Dr Wong is able to converse fluently in English and Chinese, and can communicate in Malay.

 As a mother herself, Dr Wong can empathise with parents when their young ones fall sick.
 She believes that every child should be given a chance to lead a happy and healthy life.
 She has helped and supported many children and their families, and remains committed to serving her patients well.

-Dr Wong currently operates at SOG – SC Hong Clinic For Women in Mount Alvernia Hospital.
+Dr Wong currently operates at SOG – Petrina Wong Clinic for Children Respiratory and Sleep in Gleneagles Medical Centre and at SOG – SC Hong Clinic for Women in Mount Alvernia Medical Centre.